Pantone: History

 The company's primary products include the Pantone Guides, which consist of a large number of small (approximately 6×2 inches or 15×5 cm) thin cardboard or plastic sheets, printed on one side with a series of related color swatches and then bound into a small "fan deck".
 For instance, a particular "page" might contain several yellows of varying tints.

 The idea behind the PMS is to allow designers to "color match" specific colors when a design enters production stage, regardless of the equipment used to produce the color.
 This system has been widely adopted by graphic designers and reproduction and printing houses.
 Pantone recommends that PMS Color Guides be purchased annually, as their inks become yellowish over time.
 Color variance also occurs within editions based on the paper stock used (coated, matte or uncoated), while interedition color variance occurs when there are changes to the specific paper stock used.

 X-Rite, a supplier of color measurement instruments and software, purchased Pantone for US$180 million in October 2007.
 X-Rite was acquired by Danaher Corporation in 2012.
-In September 2023, Danaher completed the corporate spin-off of its Environmental and Applied Solutions segment as Veralto.
+In September 2023, Danaher completed the corporate spin-off of its Environmental and Applied Solutions segment (which included Pantone) as Veralto.